dear-satan/n-is/README.md

 # N-is: A Generalized Tetris Game

 N-is is a terminal-based puzzle game that generalizes the classic Tetris concept to work with polyominos of any size from 2 to 5 blocks.
-Play traditional Tetris (4 blocks) or experiment with Tris (3 blocks), Dis (2 blocks), or even challenging Pentis (5 blocks)!
+Play traditional Tetris (4 blocks) or experiment with Tris (3 blocks), Dis (2 blocks), Pentis (5 blocks), or even Hexis!

 <figure>
     <img src="./example.png"